MarRist/SVM-with-Stochastic-Gradient-Descent/README.md

 The dataset is split into 80% train and 20% test, and the images are converted to vectors by flattening them to a vector of size 784.

-For training and evaluating the SVM classifier, run ``.
+For training and evaluating the SVM classifier, run `SVM_with_SGD`.

 ### Descrption of code implementation: